hianbattiston/evolv-monitoring-tool/README.md

 - Types improvements;
 - Tailwind configuration, adding the color variables and some styles that I've ended up creating with plain CSS;
 - A slightly better design, I choose simplicity, especially with the time constraint;
+- Better usage of the Monorepo structure, adding more utilities and functions.